 Niagara Falls is Ontario’s premier attraction in the summer, but visiting Niagara in the heart of winter is truly magical.
 When the temperature freezes for days in a row, the mighty Horseshoe Falls freeze over making for huge ice formations.
 Spend the night at the Marriott Fallsview Resort and hit the casino to stay warm and dry.
-Read next: Snowshoeing Wine Tour Niagara Falls
+Read next: Where to Stay in Niagara Falls

 When you stay at the Marriott Fallsview, Hilton Niagara Falls, or Raddison Hotel and Suites book a Fallsview room so you can take in the beautiful views all night long.
 Eat at the Keg for the best views of Niagara Falls.
 Read more: Romance in Niagara Falls, Ontario’s Best Weekend Getaway